edgedb/easy-edgedb/README.md

 }
 ```

 `int16` means a 16 bit (2 byte) integer, which has enough space for -32768 to +32767.
 That's enough for age, so we don't need the bigger `int32` or `int64` types which are much larger.
-We also don't want it a `required property`, because we won't know everybody's age.
+We also don't want it a `required property`, because we don't care about everybody's age.

 First we'll make `Vampire` a type that extends `Person`, and adds age: